patternclub/patternclub.github.io/content/sheffield/index.md

 We plan to start building up and sharing resources around events, but this is what we did so far:

-* 20 Dec 2022, Access Space on Fargate - Exploring [braiding patterns with Japanese kumihimo disks](https://www.youtube.com/watch?v=d_GreYUHW8w), hands-on
+* 20 Dec 2022, Access Space on Fargate - Exploring [braiding patterns with Japanese kumihimo disks](https://www.youtube.com/watch?v=d_GreYUHW8w)
 * 22 Nov 2022, Access Space on Fargate - Exploration of live coding with [Strudel](https://strudel.tidalcycles.org/)
 * 28 Sep 2022, Access Space on Fargate - Exploration of live coding with [TidalCycles](https://tidalcycles.org/) version 1.9